swift-extras/swift-extras-base64/README.md

 ![macOS](https://img.shields.io/badge/os-macOS-green.svg?style=flat)
 ![tuxOS](https://img.shields.io/badge/os-tuxOS-green.svg?style=flat)

-The goal of this project is to provide an easy to use [RFC4648](https://tools.ietf.org/html/rfc4648) complient base64 encode and decode implentation in pure Swift.
-Further this implementation tries to be faster than the [Foundation Base64](https://developer.apple.com/documentation/foundation/nsdata) implementation.
+This project provides a base64 encoder and decoder in pure Swift (without the use of Foundation).
+The implementation is [RFC4648](https://tools.ietf.org/html/rfc4648) complient.

-Right now the implementation is dead simple.
+Today the implementation is rather simple.
 No fancy precomputed lookup tables, no fancy SIMD instructions.
+Therefore, there is definitely room for improvement performance wise.
+See also [Literature for a faster algorithm](#user-content-literature-for-a-faster-algorithm)

 Everything began with [an issue](https://github.com/apple/swift-nio/issues/1265) on [`swift-nio`](https://github.com/apple/swift-nio).